 Your PMO capability needs to adapt to better meet the needs of the organization.
 One of the best ways to do that is through improving the capability of the staff so that they can respond more effectively.

 That goes for the project management community as a whole within your business.
-There are plenty of benefits to improving capability in the team including:
+There are plenty of benefits to improving PMO capability in the team including:

 - More confident staff

 - Lower turnover